-If your home is designed for the road or sits on rented property, it may be considered personal property, requiring a personal loan or similar financing options.
+- Personal property.
+If your home is designed for the road or sits on rented land, it may be considered personal property, which means you’ll need a personal loan or similar financing options to pay for it.

 If your home is movable property and you plan to lease the land you move it to, it isn’t typically eligible for a traditional mortgage.